cahna/luminary/README.md

 Inspired by CakePHP's debugkit, Django's debug toolbar, and others.

+This project is meant to extend @leafo's work developing [Lapis](https://github.com/leafo/lapis) and [Lapis-console](https://github.com/leafo/lapis-console), and to make Lapis & Moonscript more inviting and accessible to a wide range of developers.
+Lapis-console has been forked, bashed around, and included within this module.

 ## Goals ##

  1. Provide an intuitive, clean, debug module for moonscript applications.
 Make something you'd _want_ to use on every Lapis project.
  2. Require minimal configuration:
     - require module once (or less, ie: enable via lapis config?)
     - add within view once (or less?)
     - allow for further extension with custom panels (maybe later)
     - Don't be intrusive or behave unexpectedly
  3. Complete goals list

 ## Feature Requests / To-do List ##

-[ ] Add lapis console (_in progress_)
+ - [ ] Add lapis console (_in progress_)
-[ ] Render only from predefined internal IPs
+ - [ ] Render only from predefined internal IPs
-[ ] Remove bootstrap/jquery/all unnecessary dependencies
+ - [ ] Remove bootstrap/jquery/all unnecessary dependencies
-[ ] Write tests
+ - [ ] Write tests

 ## Dependencies ##